LPGhatguy/textbox/README.md

 - Backspace and forward-delete
 - Home/End keys
 - Select all
-- Copy/cut/paste
+- Copy/Cut/Paste

-## Usage
+## Sample Usage
-See the `demo` folder for a more detailed example.
+See the `demo` folder for more detailed examples.

 ```lua
 local textbox = require("textbox")